shawlab-moffitt/PATH-SURVEYOR-Suite/1-Getting_Started/2-FilePrep/README.md

 # User Setup

-Users download or cloe the Github repo to prep their data locally.
+Users can run the app in R Studio, run the script in R, or run the [docker](https://github.com/shawlab-moffitt/PATH-SURVEYOR-Suite/tree/main/7-PATH-SURVEYOR-Docker/Docker_PATH-SURVEYOR-FilePrep-App) image which will open a local R Shiny application

 ## R Requirments